University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 wget ftp://ftp.ensembl.org/pub/release-89/fasta/drosophila_melanogaster/ncrna/Drosophila_melanogaster.BDGP6.ncrna.fa.gz
 ```

+You will need to `gunzip` this file too.

 ### Using the `>` symbol

 So far, the only output we have seen has been in the terminal (`stdout`).